 - Preparation of documents and insurance against complications.

-- Monitoring of treatment at all its stages.
+- Treatment monitoring at all stages.

 - Monitoring of invoices and return of unspent funds.